-Family Studies (FAMS)
+Family Science (FAMS)

 FAMS 150 – Lifespan Development and the Family 3 credit hoursThis course is designed to facilitate an initial, critical understanding of human development.
 Various aspects, themes, and influences of development are examined across the lifespan, with particular emphasis placed on the familial, cultural, cognitive, theoretical and physical aspects of the ever developing human.

 FAMS 151 – Human Sexual Behavior 3 credit hoursA course designed to help the individual to understand himself as a whole person so that he relates to others in a healthy, constructive and meaningful manner.
 Evaluation of one's own values in relation to life-style and the value structure of society.

 FAMS 188 – GS Portal 3 credit hoursStudents analyze critical issues confronting individuals and society in a global context as they pertain to the discipline in which the Portal course is taught.
 The Portal is intended to help students succeed in their university education by being mentored in process of thinking critically about important ideas and articulating their own conclusions.
 Students may take the Portal in any discipline, irrespective of their major or minor.
 Satisfies the General Studies Portal course requirement.
 Students may take their Portal course in any discipline.
 Students who transfer 24 or more hours of General Studies credit to UNK are exempt from taking a portal course.